 - Public - Any user without a login to your site.

-NOTE: Refer to the Manage Security Groups section to learn how to assign users to Higher Logic Security Groups and manage them.
+NOTE: Refer to Manage Security Groups section to learn how to assign users to Higher Logic Security Groups and manage them.

 Member access overview